NorbertShema/Car-price-prediction-model/README.md

 ## 8) Notes

-- Also linked the Python /R workflows if preferred over WEKA.
+- Can also share the Python /R workflows if preferred over WEKA.